-For the final signature, the Contracting Authority (Commission or AO) initials all pages of the Special Conditions (up- front Contract) and signs this document.
+For the final signature, the Contracting Authority (Commission or AO) initials all pages of the Special Conditions and signs this document.
 Similarly, the MS partner initials all pages of the Special Conditions and signs it.

 The initialisation and signature of both administrative partners expresses their overall contractual and financial commitment.